murribu/wcsb/src/notes/meetings.2025-05-19.md

 ## Homeschool Participation in Marching Band

-Four community members from Page High School showed up to ask the board to consider the ability for a homeschool student to participate in marching band and/or color guard.
+Four community members from the Page High School community showed up to ask the board to consider the ability for a homeschool student to participate in marching band and/or color guard.

 After public comment, [[people.admin.Jason Golden]] and [[people.admin.Dana Ausbrooks]] clarified that the district does not have a policy regarding this topic and state law is silent as well.